Sigiriya The Ancient Cities, Sri Lanka Travel Guide

 The dramatic landscape around Sigiriya has opportunities for active exploration and stunning views.

 This involves a moderate to strenuous climb with over 1200 steps to the summit.
-The ascent offers views of the water gardens and surrounding landscape.
+The ascent offers views of the water green spaces and surrounding landscape.
 The round trip usually takes 1.5-2.5 hours, depending on your fitness level and crowd size.
 Proper footwear and hydration are important.

-This has a moderate climb.
-The initial part involves paved steps, followed by some scrambling over boulders near the summit.
+This has a reasonable climb.
+The first part involves paved steps, followed by some scrambling over boulders near the summit.
 The ascent typically takes 45-60 minutes.
 It sees fewer crowds than Sigiriya and offers an unique panoramic view of Sigiriya Rock itself, especially stunning at sunrise.

 Always follow guide instructions, especially during wildlife encounters.
 Stay on marked trails during hikes.